Hey guys, how are you doing today?

 has many Linux distributions and many live CDs too.
 Scroll down to

-for the ISO we created, note that the name of the ISO will be the name
+for the ISO we downloaded, note that the name of the ISO will be the name

 the warning menu choose yes (will format the USB so double